PlagueHO/CosmosDB/docs/Get-CosmosDbAttachment.md

 ### -Context

-This is an object containing the context information of the CosmosDB database that will be accessed.
-It should be created
+This is an object containing the context information of the CosmosDB database that will be deleted.
+It should be created by \`New-CosmosDbContext\`.
-by \`New-CosmosDbContext\`.

 ```yaml
 Type: Context